3D braided fabrics: Applications of 3D braided fabrics

 3D braided fabrics have found applications in areas including medicine, aerospace, automobiles, train components, and reinforced hoses.
 The initial development of 3D braided fabrics came from the composite and medical industries.
-3D braided fabrics can be manufactured in myriad varieties of cross-sections, and their near-net complex shapes made it possible to design very specialized products for both industries.
+3D braided fabrics can be manufactured in myriad varieties of cross-sections, and their near-net complex shapes make it possible to design very specialized products for both industries.

 In helicopters, typical structural components like beams, sandwich structures, frames, and panels are manufactured using 3D braided profiles.
 Similarly, 3D fabrics are used to manufacture complex beam structures and floor panels in passenger cars.
 For train structures, different components manufactured from 3D braided profiles include the roof panel, interior components, side panels, and body structures.

 In medicine

-In the medical industry, 3D braided fabrics find applications in stent grafts, bifurcated stents, arm and leg prosthetics, and braided sutures.
+In the medical industry, 3D-braided fabrics find applications in stent grafts, bifurcated stents, arm and leg prosthetics, and braided sutures.
 Surgeons initially used two separate implant procedures for bifurcation stenosis treatment, which was time-consuming.
 With the advent of 3D braided fabric, multiple dendrite circular braids were produced for bifurcation stenosis treatment, which is flexible and less time-consuming.
 With multiple tubular braided structures, various cardiovascular implants can be produced.

 In manufacturing of reinforced composite

-Braiding is a unique technology for producing high-volume, yet low-cost, composites.
-With 3D braided fabric as reinforcement, complex shapes can be manufactured inexpensively.
+Braiding is a unique technology for producing high-volume, low-cost composites.
 The 3D braided reinforced composites also exhibit high delamination resistance.